mbrezu/Shovel/ShovelVmSpec.md

 and they can only harm the environment by 'denial of service' (e.g. allocating a huge array which occupies all the memory available to Shovel or running infinite loops).
-This problem can be solved by setting CPU and RAM usage quotas for a VM.
+This problem can be solved by setting CPU and RAM usage quotas for a VM (see section 'Quotas' below).

 ### User Defined Primitives